microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 preceded in the parameter list by a parameter for the array size.
 The array size parameter must be a UInt32.
 The array size parameter does not have a name.

-WinRT supports three different array passing styles:
+xlang supports three different array passing styles:

 -   PassArray – this style is used when the caller is providing an array to the method.
 In this style, both the array size parameter and array parameter are